grafana/k6-docs/docs/sources/v0.48.x/javascript-api/k6-experimental/webcrypto/aescbcparams.md

 ---
 title: 'AesCbcParams'
-excerpt: 'AesCbcParams represents the object that should be passed as the algorithm parameter into the encrypt and decrypt operation when using the AES-CBC algorithm.'
+description: 'AesCbcParams represents the object that should be passed as the algorithm parameter into the encrypt and decrypt operation when using the AES-CBC algorithm.'
 weight: 07
 ---